AcidicNic/ProjectGameFace/Android/install.md

 ## Additional Setup

 * Open the Gboard app > `Enable in settings` > Enable `Gboard` and disable `Android Keyboard (AOSP)`
-    * You can modify these settings anytime in the settings app:
+    * You can modify these settings anytime in the settings app via:
 	* `Settings` > `System` > `Keyboard` > `On-screen Keyboard`

 * Connect your bluetooth input device

-## Updating app after initial setup is complete
+* Open GameFace and enable the gameface accessibility service

+## Updating GameFace After Initial Setup

+How to push new versions of GameFace to a device that has already been set up.
+Where `gameface.apk` in your current directory is the new apk you wish to install.

 1.  ``` bash
 	adb root